Game Count in Zambezi

 This happens in Namibia ALL the time!

-One unanticipated advantage of living in a thinly-populated country is that all the people who are here seem to know each other – I have met untold numbers of people I wouldn’t think possible to meet in the US.
-For example, in a recent post about Namibia’s novel approach to wildlife conservation, I brought attention to pioneer Garth Owen-Smith.
+One unanticipated advantage of living in a thinly populated country is that everyone here seems to know each other.
+I have met untold numbers of people I wouldn’t have thought possible to meet in the US.
+For example, in a recent post about Namibia’s novel approach to wildlife conservation, I highlighted pioneer Garth Owen-Smith.
 Well, let me tell you another Namibian small world story…

 Continue reading “This happens in Namibia ALL the time!”